 8 Tips for Cat Car Travel

-- For safety's sake, kittens and cats must ride inside a carrier while in the car.
+- For safety's sake, it is recommended that kittens and cats ride inside a carrier while in the car.
 A loose pet becomes a furry projectile in case of an accident.
 The driver needs to concentrate on the road and traffic, not the baby on your lap or under the pedals.
 Even well-behaved cats loose in the car could be injured, because an airbag will crush the pet if on the front seat during an accident.
 So be sure to crate train the cat before you hit the road for a vacation.

 - Even though he'll be inside a crate, it's helpful for kitty to experience positive things about the car before you start the engine.
 Cats are sensitive to the environment and territory which is why they prefer staying home in familiar surroundings.
 So make the car familiar by allowing Kitty to cheek rub and spread his scent to claim the car as personal territory, and he'll feel more relaxed and happy during travels.

 - Place the cat's bed, blanket, or a towel you've petted him from inside the car on the back seat.
 That way, his scent is already inside.
 Spraying Comfort Zone with Feliway on the towel or car upholstery also may help the cat feel more relaxed.